Celebrating The "Hispanic Heroes of Denver Health"

 Pat Cortez is a Colorado native who has lived in Denver since she was in high school – and Denver Health has always been important to her and her family.
 Cortez, senior vice president and manager for Wells Fargo's Community and Government Affairs team in Colorado, says when the Denver Health Foundation recruited her to its board back in 2010, she accepted it over invitations from other Denver-area hospitals.
 She has proudly served on that board ever since.Growing up, Cortez said Denver Health was one of the few hospitals that were receptive to Hispanics and all people, regardless of their financial situations.
 She had family members who needed the services only Denver Health could provide.
 When she joined the Denver Health Foundation board, she was one of the few Latinas on any local hospital board.

-Cortez said she is still excited about the work that Denver Health does, pointing out its importance as a safety-net hospital serving the entire community, regardless of ability to pay.
+Cortez said she is still excited about the work that Denver Health does, pointing out its importance as a safety-net hospital serving the entire community.
 She believes in its Level One Trauma team, which worked to save her brother-in-law after a horrible car accident.

 "We were upset about the accident, but I was so happy he came to Denver Health," Cortez recalled.
 "His prognosis was grim – broken ribs, internal bleeding, bleeding in the brain, a slashed aorta – but those doctors and nurses worked around the clock, treating him like he was the President of the United States, and he lived because of that."